collective/volto-hydra/README.md

 </div>
 ```

+Hydrajs will find these block markers and register click handlers and insert css to for you.

 Now an editor can :-
-- click directly on your block to edit the block contents in the sidebar.
+- click directly on your block on the frontend preview to edit the block contents in the sidebar.
-   - The block will appear highlighted and a quantatool bar will appear above it.
+   - The block will be highlighted and a toolbar (called the quanta toolbar) will appear above it.
 - selecting a block in the sidebar will highlight that block on the frontend
 - naviate to the parent block ([TODO](https://github.com/collective/volto-hydra/issues/66))